Catching the attention of a journalist, blogger or editor is typically a tough task.

 Patiently waiting for a reply to the carefully crafted content you sent out can be an excruciating task.
 You should not sit idly by, holding onto hope for a response, but you also do not want to alienate your contact by being too pushy.
 Reaching out too soon or too often can get you blacklisted, yet not following up quickly enough means the story becomes outdated.

-If you find yourself needing to write a follow-up email, then the subject line could be part of the original problem.
+If you find yourself needing to write a follow-up email, then the subject line could be the most important thing to focus on.
 A punchy but informative subject line is critical to grabbing the attention of busy journalists with cluttered inboxes.
 An eye-popping 85% of journalists, reports the Fractl survey, indicated that they open an email solely based on the subject line.

 Since this is the first impression of your pitch, it is probably the most critical sentence in the entire email, so you must treat it as seriously as the headline.
 The subject line for a follow-up email is short, informative, and catchy.
 Your task is to clearly and concisely capture the topic in six to 10 words or about 60 characters, including spaces.